Tesla (TSLA) Q3 2017 Results - Earnings Call Transcript

 Antonio M. Sacconaghi - Sanford C. Bernstein & Co.
 LLC

 But really perhaps to punctuate a little bit more, you've talked about pretty soon you're going to be close to cash flow generative once you get the volume on the Model 3.
 And so I'm just surprised why you're actually not trying to step on that as quickly as possible because ostensibly once you get to that level, then cash flow really doesn't become a problem.
-And so is there any difference in that view?
-Otherwise I'm just struggling to sort of reconcile why you don't want to get to scale, get to volume, get to positive operating cash flow as quickly as possible?
+And so, is there any difference in that view?
+Otherwise I'm just struggling to sort of reconcile why you don't want to get to scale, get to volume, get to positive operating cash flow, as quickly as possible?

 Deepak Ahuja - Tesla, Inc.